benjackson3811/pp4_medical_survey/README.md

 Medical Professionals.
 - Will need an account .
 - To input/ edit/ update the participant data if they are on the survey.
-- To contact the participant.
 - Check daily appointments.
 - Schedule appointments for their visits.
 - Validate the data.
 - Receive notification of change.

-Secondart Users

-Participant,
-- Will need a notification of their data if they are on the survey.
-- They will;
-  - Receive notification of change.
-  - Validate the data.

-Data Scientist/ Researcher.
-- Will need an output to;
--View the participant data if they are on the survey.
-- Export the data.
--To analysis/ view trends

 [Back to Top](#table_of_contents)